Azure/ResourceModules/modules/dev-test-lab/labs/policysets/policies/README.md

 This module deploys a DevTest Lab Policy Sets Policy.

-DevTest lab policies are used to modify the lab settings like only allowing certain VM Size SKUs, marketplace image types, number of VMs allowed per user and other settings.
+DevTest lab policies are used to modify the lab settings such as only allowing certain VM Size SKUs, marketplace image types, number of VMs allowed per user and other settings.

 ## Navigation